-I cai 10 i Ney topics.
-1. The impact of new and emerging technologies on: • industry • enterprise • sustainability • people • culture • society • the environment • production techniques • systems 2.
-How the critical evaluation of new and emerging technologies informs design decisions; considering contemporary and potential future scenarios from different perspectives, such as ethics and the environment 3.
-How energy is generated and stored in order to choose and use appropriate sources to make products and to power systems 4.
-Developments in modern and smart materials, composite materials and technical textiles 5.
-How electronic systems provide functionality to products and processes, including sensors and control devices to respond to a variety of inputs, and devices to produce a range of outputs 1 6.
-The use of programmable components to embed functionality into products in order to enhance and customise their operation 7.
-The functions of mechanical devices, to produce different sorts of movement, changing the magnitude and direction of forces I movement, changing the magnitude and direction of lorces
+Year 10 Key topics: 1.
+The impact of new and emerging technologies on: • industry • enterprise • sustainability • people • culture • society • the environment • production techniques • systems 2.
+How the critical evaluation of new and emerging technologies informs design decisions; considering contemporary and potential future scenarios from different perspectives, such as ethics and the environment.
+3. How energy is generated and stored in order to choose and use appropriate sources to make products and to power systems.
+4. Developments in modern and smart materials, composite materials and technical textiles.
+5. How electronic systems provide functionality to products and processes, including sensors and control devices to respond to a variety of inputs, and devices to produce a range of outputs.
+6. The use of programmable components to embed functionality into products in order to enhance and customise their operation.
+7. The functions of mechanical devices to produce different sorts of movement, changing the magnitude and direction of forces.